ThinkPad Tablet: Description

 Released in August 2011, the ThinkPad Tablet is the first in Lenovo's line of business-oriented Tablets with the ThinkPad brand.
 The tablet has been described by Gadget Mix as a premium business tablet.
 Since the Tablet is primarily business-oriented, it includes features for security, such as anti-theft software, the ability to remotely disable the tablet, SD card encryption, layered data encryption, and Cisco Virtual Private Network (VPN).

 Additionally, the ThinkPad Tablet is able to run software such as IBM's Lotus Notes Traveler.
 The stylus could be used to write notes on the Tablet, which also included software to convert this handwritten content to text.
 Another feature on the Tablet was a drag-and-drop utility designed to take advantage of the Tablet's touch capabilities.
 This feature could be used to transfer data between USB devices, internal storage, or an SD card.

 Slashgear summarized the ThinkPad Tablet by saying, "The stylus and the styling add up to a distinctive slate that doesn’t merely attempt to ape Apple’s iPad."

 The ThinkPad Tablet was discontinued upon the launch of the Windows 8-based ThinkPad Tablet 2 in October 2012.
 At the same time, Lenovo discontinued the use of Android on its ThinkPad-branded tablets; subsequent models, beginning with the Tablet 2, have exclusively used Windows as their operating system.

 Design and development

-David Hill of Lenovo said he believed the ThinkPad Tablet to be "the weapon of choice for business success".
+David Hill, lead designer at Lenovo for ThinkPad said he believed the ThinkPad Tablet to be "the weapon of choice for business success".
 In his article on the development of the Tablet, he indicated that every design detail was subjected to multiple design reviews, including basic elements such as the placement of the logo.